 The new iPhone XS and iPhone XS Plus are here.
-They mark the second iteration of the new, gesture-based interaction model that Apple started using with iPhone X. If you’re jumping from an iPhone 8 to an iPhone XS, you’ll find that a lot of things are different.
+They mark the second iteration of the new, gesture-based interaction model that Apple started using with the iPhone X. If you’re jumping from an iPhone 8 to an iPhone XS, you’ll find that a lot of things are different.
 Instead of a Home button, there’s a gesture-based Home bar.
 And that’s just the beginning.
-Start mastering your new device with some the top tips and tricks for iPhone XS and iPhone XS Max.
+Start mastering your new device with some of the top tips and tricks for iPhone XS and iPhone XS Max.

 Best iPhone XS and iPhone XS Max Tips & Tricks

 If the iPhone XS is your first iPhone without the Home button, you’ll need to spend some time getting used to the new gestures.
 But they’re quite easy to pick up and in no time, you’ll be like “Home button?
 Who?”.

 Just swipe up from the Home bar to unlock your device or to go to the Home screen when you’re in an app.